Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_fr_271.md

 1. Export your static configuration objects using the `CFTUTIL CFTEXT` command.
 Enter:
     &lt;/li>
 1. ```
-    CFTUTIL CFTEXT type=all, fout=cft- extract.conf
+    CFTUTIL CFTEXT type=all, fout=cft-extract.conf
     ```
-1. Open the extract configuration files, `cft- extract.conf`, and update the file paths with those of the new Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong >}} installation.
+1. Open the extract configuration files, `cft-extract.conf`, and update the file paths with those of the new Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong >}} installation.
 1. Load the new Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong >}} environment.
 1. Import your static configuration objects using the `cftinit `command.
 Enter:
     ```
-    cftinit cft- extract.conf
+    cftinit cft-extract.conf
     ```

 ## Migrate the PKI certificates